houen/ssm/README.md

 ## Useful tools to use ssm with
 ### General
 - [direnv](https://github.com/direnv/direnv) which autoloads a .env file when entering a directory from shell.
+    - This for example works well with Terraform for managing secrets stored as TF_VAR_xyz env vars

 ### Ruby
 - [dotenv](https://github.com/bkeepers/dotenv) gem for Ruby / Rails